New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: New Data Processing

 The analog to digital conversion of the prism spectra introduces differential nonlinearities into the recorded histogram data.
 To see this best and to determine the correction, Prism 3 histograms were averaged poleward of 85$^{\circ}$N during the Northern summer.
 Kilometer-thick perennial water-ice deposits cover most of the region poleward of 80$^{\circ}$N in the Northern summer \cite{Clifford2000}.
 A cut selecting the period between solar longitude $L_s = 110^{\circ} - 140^{\circ}$ was used to be safely in Northern summer based on \cite{Piqueux2015b} observations of Northern seasonal cap growth and retreat.
 Prism 3 is oriented away from the planet and therefore is expected to show only a smooth, continuous background.
 Deviations from this smooth function allow the nonlinearity correction to be determined.

-The data set analyzed for determining the nonlinearity correction (2002--2007) covers three Northern summers within this $L_s$ range that span $\sim$63 days each: 12/18/2002 -- 2/19/2003, 11/4/2004 -- 1/6/2005, and 9/22/2006 -- 11/23/2006.
+The dataset analyzed for determining the nonlinearity correction (2002--2007) covers three Northern summers within this $L_s$ range that span $\sim$63 days each: 12/18/2002 -- 2/19/2003, 11/4/2004 -- 1/6/2005, and 9/22/2006 -- 11/23/2006.
 The raw Prism 3 spectra for these three summers are compared in Fig.~\ref{fig:adcnonlin1}.

 There are some differences year-to-year, likely due to slight differences in sensor temperature and GCR flux.
-However, overall a repeating 16-channel pattern can be observed.
+However, overall a repeating 16-channel pattern can be observed, a result of the ADC design used for the Category 1 histograms.
 The data were smoothed by applying a centered 7-channel boxcar filter.
 This means the first three channels and last three channels are not included in the smoothed data, which are shown in Fig.~\ref{fig:adcnonlin2}.

 The correction factor was determined by calculating 1 + (Smoothed[i] - Raw[i])/Raw[i] for these 58 ADC channels.
 The extracted correction factors are shown in the left panel of Fig.~\ref{fig:adcnonlin3}.
 To determine the final correction factor, data from the appropriate channels above channel 16 are averaged (\textit{e.g.} channels 16, 32, and 48).
 Channels below 16 were excluded to avoid any artifacts from the boxcar smoothing near the peak.
 The final correction factor for each set of 16 channels comes from averaging the results of the three summers and is shown in the right of Fig.~\ref{fig:adcnonlin3} and given in Table~\ref{table:adcnonlin}.